The Getty

 • Preferred Flag for Source (required-default)

-Flag indicating whether or not this name is the entry-form or otherwise preferred form of the name for this person or corporate body in the source.
+Flag indicating whether or not this name is the entry-form or otherwise preferred form of the name for this geographic place in the source.

 Preferred